College football season is a fun time of the year. You get to follow your favorite team and see student athletes leave it all on the field.

 2. Sling TV

-Sling TV is the most economical way to watch your favorite college football team.
+Sling TV is the most affordable way to watch your favorite college football team.
 It has two base packages – Orange and Blue.
 Each one costs $40 per month.

-If you want access to both, you can choose the combined Blue + Orange for $55 per month.
+You can choose the combined Blue + Orange for $55 per month if you want access to both.

-Sling offers FOX and NBC in the Blue package in select markets, but not CBS or ABC.
+Sling offers ABC, FOX, and NBC in the Blue package in select markets.
+However, it doesn’t offer CBS.

-Here is where you can watch FOX on Sling.
+Here is where you can watch ABC on Sling.

 City | Station |